NOAA-GFDL/fre-workflows/README.am5.md

 The workflow runs a daemon on the `workflow1` server (via `ssh`, so you see the login banner).

-5. Start the GUI (optional)
+7. Start the GUI (optional)
 ```
 >ssh analysis

-# choose "jhan" at the load balancer prompt.
-Please note that this connects you to an107 node.
+# choose "jhan" (or "jhanbigmem") at the load balancer prompt.
+Please note that this connects you to an107 (or an201) nodes.
 #CD into your pp.am5 directory where you cloned postprocessing repository initially.

 >bin/start-gui              # cylc gui --ip=`hostname -f` --port=`jhp 1` --no-browser